FermentedPeach/NoCashThresholdLimits/README.md

 Note that this mod does NOT cause trouble for Half-Cash, or Double Cash modes.
 It only modifies the threshold multipliers which are unrelated to those modes.

+Also allows setting the cash value in sandbox mode up to 9 999 999 999 999.
+(And alsos display of these values during gameplay)

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)